UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Residents in Georgia can choose their natural gas provider in deregulated areas, but electric service is assigned based on location.

-Before you start dialing customer service numbers, it helps to understand why Georgia’s system operates differently than many other states.
-You essentially face two different sets of rules depending on the energy source.
-The first concept is deregulation, which primarily applies to the natural gas market in the Atlanta Gas Light territory.
-This means you have the power to shop around for your gas provider.
+Before you start dialing customer service numbers, it is incredibly helpful to understand why Georgia’s utility system operates quite differently than many other states across the country.
+You essentially face two completely different sets of rules depending on the type of energy source you are trying to connect.
+The most critical distinction for new residents is understanding the profound difference between the state’s deregulated natural gas market and its strictly assigned electric territories.
+Deregulation primarily applies to the natural gas market within specific pipeline regions.
+This consumer-friendly market structure means you have the power to shop around for your gas provider, compare promotional pricing, and select a rate plan that comfortably fits your household budget.

-The second concept is territorial rights, which applies to electricity.
-Unlike gas, you generally cannot choose who delivers your power; it is assigned strictly based on where your property sits on the map.
-Navigating this mix of choice and assignment can be tricky for new residents compiling a Georgia utility companies list.
-We break down exactly how to handle both systems so you are never left in the dark.
+Conversely, the concept of strict territorial rights applies directly to electricity.
+Unlike natural gas, you generally cannot choose who delivers your power; it is assigned strictly based on where your property physically sits on the state map.
+Navigating this unique mix of consumer choice and municipal assignment can be tricky for new residents tasked with compiling an accurate Georgia utility companies list.
+We break down exactly how to handle both systems so you are never left in the dark during your big transition.

 Quick Reference: Georgia Utilities at a Glance